Fixed Fee Conveyancing Explained

 When selling a property, the fixed price conveyancing quote should include:

-- The legal fee charged by the conveyancing solicitor.
-This will be adjusted depending on whether the property is freehold or leasehold.
+- The solicitor fees for selling a house.
+This will be adjusted depending on whether the property is freehold or leasehold

 - A Bank Transfer fee

 When buying a property, there are more checks and searches to be completed and so the fixed price conveyancing quote will include additional elements when compared to selling a property.
 These include:

 - Local Authority searches